-“This is one of the few films made by the great African-American entertainer Josephine Baker.”
+“This is one of the few films made for the great African-American entertainer Josephine Baker.”

 Reviewed by Dennis Schwartz

-One of the few films made for the great African-American entertainer (singer $ dancer) Josephine Baker.
+One of the few films made for the great African-American entertainer Josephine Baker.
 It also happens to be her favorite.
 In the 20th century, Baker was one of the biggest stars of the French music hall.
 Baker was more popular in France than America.

 Marc Allégret (“Plucking the Daisy”/”Lady Chatterley’s Lover”) efficiently directs.
 The screenplay is by Carlo Rim; it was based on a novel by Baker’s then-lover and mentor, Pepito Abatino.